alabut/alabut.github.io/writing/myprinciples.md

 So collaboration is great and all -don't be an asshole because your performance doesn't count if you don't play well with others - but designers aren't hired just to make sure everyone gets along no matter how bad the end result.
 You're there to make great products.

-That means you need to be comfortable with thinking on your own, initiating your own product direction, and speaking up with candor.
+That means you need to be comfortable with thinking on your own, initiating an opinionated product direction, and speaking up with candor.

 ## Further Reading